rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 }
 {{< / highlight >}}

-Its definition contains one method `Read`.
+Its definition contains one method `Read()`.
 This method will read `len(p)` bytes from whatever source it is defined for.
 The bytes will be saved in slice `p []byte`.
 This method will return `n` - the number of bytes that were read and an `error` if something went wrong.

-For example if you open a file and then call `Read` method you will read bytes from that file:
+For example, if you open a file and then call `Read()` method, you will read bytes from that file:

 {{< highlight go >}}
 file, err := os.Open("file.txt")